kerrimalone/cryptic-catalogue/README.md

 ![validation_performance](data/validation/new-v-WHOv2_validation.png)

 Boxes highlighted in green represent the top result for a given category.
 Overall, predictions with the new catalogue are mostly on-par with or outperform the WHOv2 catalogue predictions on the validation dataset.
-Where differences in the summary metrics occur, they are very small, typically appearing in the second or third decimal place.
+Where differences in the summary metrics occur, they are very small, typically appearing in the third decimal place.
 Like the training set evaluation, coverage can explain the difference in _e.g._ the lower specificity for streptomycin for the new catalogue -v- WHOv2.

 The metrics above are represented in the following barplot: